 For midwives who are returning to practice after time away from the profession, and for all those looking for midwifery jobs, we have suggestions and resources available for you.
 Looking for Continuing Education information?
 You've come to the right place.

 Interested in a teaching career?
 We have networks for midwives who teach nurses, midwives, medical students and residents, and a wealth of resources for midwifery preceptors.
-You’ll also find information about our sister organizations: the American Midwifery Certification Board (AMCB), which administers the national certification exam leading to the CNM and CM credentials, and to the Accreditation Commission for Midwifery Education (ACME), which accredits midwifery education programs that enable graduates to sit for the AMCB exam.
+You'll also find information about our sister organizations: the American Midwifery Certification Board (AMCB), which administers the national certification exam leading to the CNM and CM credentials, and to the Accreditation Commission for Midwifery Education (ACME), which accredits midwifery and nurse-midwifery education programs.